patronasxdxd/dev/README.md

 `liquidate(address _borrower)`: callable by anyone, attempts to liquidate the Vault of `_user`.
 Executes successfully if `_user`’s Vault meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the Vault's ICR < the system MCR).

-`liquidateTroves(uint n)`: callable by anyone, checks for under-collateralized Troves below MCR and liquidates up to `n`, starting from the Vault with the lowest collateralization ratio; subject to gas constraints and the actual number of under-collateralized Troves.
-The gas costs of `liquidateTroves(uint n)` mainly depend on the number of Troves that are liquidated, and whether the Troves are offset against the Stability Pool or redistributed.
+`liquidateTroves(uint n)`: callable by anyone, checks for under-collateralized Vaults below MCR and liquidates up to `n`, starting from the Vault with the lowest collateralization ratio; subject to gas constraints and the actual number of under-collateralized Vaults.
+The gas costs of `liquidateTroves(uint n)` mainly depend on the number of Vaults that are liquidated, and whether the Vaults are offset against the Stability Pool or redistributed.
 For n=1, the gas costs per liquidated Vault are roughly between 215K-400K, for n=5 between 80K-115K, for n=10 between 70K-82K, and for n=50 between 60K-65K.

-`batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
+`batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Vaults addresses as an argument.
 Steps through the provided list and attempts to liquidate every Vault, until it reaches the end or it runs out of gas.
 A Vault is liquidated only if it meets the conditions for liquidation.
-For a batch of 10 Troves, the gas costs per liquidated Vault are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.
+For a batch of 10 Vaults, the gas costs per liquidated Vault are roughly between 75K-83K, for a batch of 50 Vaults between 54K-69K.

 `redeemCollateral(uint _THUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)`: redeems `_THUSDamount` of stablecoins for ether from the system.
 Decreases the caller’s thUSD balance, and sends them the corresponding amount of collateral.
 Executes successfully if the caller has sufficient thUSD to redeem.
-The number of Troves redeemed from is capped by `_maxIterations`.
+The number of Vaults redeemed from is capped by `_maxIterations`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when another redemption transaction is processed first, driving up the redemption fee.

 `getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total thUSD debt.
 Returns 2^256 -1 if they have 0 debt.

-`getTroveOwnersCount()`: get the number of active Troves in the system.
+`getTroveOwnersCount()`: get the number of active Vaults in the system.

 `getPendingETHReward(address _borrower)`: get the pending collateral reward from liquidation redistribution events, for the given Vault.

 `getPendingTHUSDDebtReward(address _borrower)`: get the pending Vault debt "reward" (i.e. the amount of extra debt assigned to the Vault) from liquidation redistribution events.

-`getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and collateral rewards from prior redistributions.
+`getEntireDebtAndColl(address _borrower)`: returns a Vault’s entire debt and collateral, which respectively include any pending debt rewards and collateral rewards from prior redistributions.

-`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Troves, i.e. the sum of the collateral in the Active Pool and the Default Pool.
+`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Vaults, i.e. the sum of the collateral in the Active Pool and the Default Pool.

-`getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the THUSDDebt in the Active Pool and the Default Pool.
+`getEntireSystemDebt()` Returns the systemic entire debt assigned to Vaults, i.e. the sum of the THUSDDebt in the Active Pool and the Default Pool.

 `getTCR()`: returns the total collateralization ratio (TCR) of the system.
 The TCR is based on the the entire system debt and collateral (including pending rewards).